azibabari/Testing-Portfolio/README.md

 Content Editing Article: An engaging and informative article I authored on software testing, specifically tailored for beginners and enthusiasts.
 It provides valuable insights, best practices, and practical tips to enhance their understanding of software testing concepts.

-Please refer to the provided Drive link and this repo to access detailed examples of my bug finding and reporting experience, API testing projects with Postman, and the content editing article. https://drive.google.com/drive/folders/1nc4AsFjSokdqwcSIsSOI75sAOHao-2hq?usp=sharing
+Please refer to the provided Drive link to access a screencast of my bug reporting skills with **JIRA** and this repo to access detailed examples of my experience with **API testing projects (Postman)**, and the content editing article. https://drive.google.com/drive/folders/1nc4AsFjSokdqwcSIsSOI75sAOHao-2hq?usp=sharing